-Mr Kevin McGuinness BAA.
-ACA
+Mr Kevin McGuinness

+BAA, ACA

+Non-Executive Director

-Non-Executive Director Appointed 17 April 2013
+Appointed 17 April 2013

 Mr McGuinness is a finance executive with more than 25 years of experience as a Director and in executive management with ASX listed and private companies in the mining, medical equipment industries and not-for-profit organisations.
 Mr McGuinness was previously the Chief Financial Officer of Exact Mining Services.
-He is the current Chairman of Green Industries SA, a former Director and Chairman of the Royal Zoological Society of SA and a former Director of ASX listed, Ellex Medical Lasers Limited.
+He is former Chair of Green Industries SA, a former Director and Chair of the Royal Zoological Society of SA and a former Director of ASX listed, Ellex Medical Lasers Limited.
 Mr McGuinness is Chair of the Audit, Risk and Compliance Committee and the Nominations and Remuneration Committee.